Scouting in the East Midlands: Derbyshire

 Derbyshire has several campsites and activity centres run by and open to Scouts and other youth groups.
 Many of these are located within or near to the Peak District National Park and vary in facilities on offer.
-These include Bell's Box in Hathersage, a ten bed bunkhouse owned by the 79th Sheffield Scout Group; Boarfold Scout Campsite in Charlesworth, a wooded site accompanying a 2 acre open field run by Tameside South Scout District in Greater Manchester East County with a 24-bed indoor accommodation suite; Gradback Scout Camp in the upper Dane Valley and Spitewinter Scout Camp near Chesterfield.
+These include Bell's Box in Hathersage, a ten bed bunkhouse owned by the 79th Sheffield Scout Group; Boarfold Scout Campsite in Charlesworth, a wooded site accompanying a 2 acre open field run by Tameside South Scout District in Greater Manchester East County with a 24-bed indoor accommodation suite; Gradbach Scout Camp in the upper Dane Valley and Spitewinter Scout Camp near Chesterfield.

 Outside of the Peak District, there are other sites run by districts to enable Scout Groups to camp easily and practice outdoor skills including Scarcliffe Scout Campsite, formerly Birch Hill Plantation in Bolsover which is a 1 acre grassland site that can camp up to 120 people and Trent Lock, a site on the South bank of the River Trent run by Long Eaton Scout District, accessed by boat and which provides water activities.